 In the Lifetime of the Buddha

 One day some of the Buddha’s disciples sat around discussing how great the Buddha was: how he kept a simple life, was kind to all (even nagas and garudas), converted many people, and always lived for the benefit of the world.
-When the Buddha heard their discussion he told this story so they knew he had also acted in the interest of others in the past.
+When the Buddha heard their discussion, he told them this story so they knew that he had also acted in the interest of others in the past.